 4. Not Keeping a Track of Carbs

-This leads us to the cornerstone of the keto diet, limiting carbs.
+This leads us to the cornerstone of the keto diet, limiting your daily carb intake and consuming more healthy fats.
 Not being sufficiently strict about it might mean that you are constantly swinging between being in and out of ketosis, which will stall you and will cause frustration in the long run.

 The maximum number of net carbs that you can have for the day would depend on your metabolism and activity level, but especially in the beginning, it’s better to stick to a safe limit of 20 net carbs per day.
 Once you’re fat adapted, you could experiment a bit and see what your personal limit is.